organicmaps/organicmaps/docs/CONTRIBUTING.md

 # MAPS.ME Development

+## Issues

+The simplest way to contribute is to [submit an issue](https://github.com/mapsme/omim/issues).
+Please give developers as much information as possible: OS and application versions, list of actions leading to a bug, a log file that the app produces.

+When using an app on a device, use the built-in "Report a bug" option: it creates a new e-mail with a log file attached.
+Your issue will be processed much faster if you send it to bugs@maps.me.

 ## Initializing the Repository

 The repository needs a lot of header and configuration files with private keys and such.